It’s tempting to think that in the “digital age,” remote workers and digital nomads don’t have a need for physical office supplies.

 ☐ Letter envelopes – handy in an infinite number of ways for both travelers and those who work remotely in less exotic locations, every travel office supply kit should include a few envelopes.

-☐ Sealing tape – strangely, I found the packing tape is one of the most versatile and handy things to do have on hand during travel.
+☐ Sealing tape – strangely, I found that packing tape is one of the most versatile and handy things to do have on hand during travel.
 In fact, when I spent three months in Patagonia and the Andes Mountains traveling with just one bag, I carried a roll of packing tape the whole time and occasionally used the packaging tape to create my own compression packing bands.

 Travel Office Supply Shopping List: